NEWS: Are Mortgage Rates Going Down? [April 2026]

 Related: How bridging loans can help you plug a funding gap and secure your property.

-What Do Lower Mortgage Rates Mean for First Time Buyers?
+What Do Higher Mortgage Rates Mean for First Time Buyers?

-With favourable mortgage rates favailable, it is a good time to secure yourself a fixed rate deal.
+With less favourable mortgage rates available on the market, it is a challenging time to secure yourself an attractive fixed rate deal.

 The best strategy is to consolidate your finances, understand your borrowing power, and seek a mortgage broker's help to find the best deal for your circumstances.